-- A) It has a lot in common with the Greek alphabet. - B) It was the last alphabet to be developed. - C) It consists of more symbols than the Arabic alphabet. - D) It inspired the development of the Greek alphabet. - E) Its use is diminishing in eastern Europe and the former Soviet Union.
+- (A) It has a lot in common with the Greek alphabet. - B) It was the last alphabet to be developed. - C) It consists of more symbols than the Arabic alphabet. - D) It inspired the development of the Greek alphabet. lead to /trigger /cause /evoke/arouse/invoke /inspire - E) Its use is diminishing in eastern Europe and the former Soviet Union.